Home/What if we fought against cardiovascular diseases as we fight against cancer

 What if we fought against cardiovascular diseases as we fight against cancer

-t's the theme of the book written by Dr. Michael V. McConnell, a professor of cardiology from the prestigious Stanford University in the United States.
-In his book "Fight Heart Disease Like Cancer," published on January 30, 2024, he compares atherosclerotic plaques to a "cancerous tumor" located in the coronary arteries.
-He shares stories from his family, his patients, and his research to present a modern and effective approach to prevent, detect, and treat heart diseases like cancer to avoid their disastrous consequences.
+This is the theme of the book written by Dr. Michael V. McConnell, in which he shares the stories of his family, his patients, and his research in order to present a modern and effective approach to preventing, detecting, and treating heart disease like cancer to avoid its disastrous consequences.

 Writen byAxelife